commercetools/sphere-snowflake/README.md

 - Generate configuration files for your chosen IDE, following [these instructions](http://www.playframework.com/documentation/2.2.x/IDE).
 - Run `./sbt` command in root project directory.
 - Inside the SBT shell, type `clean test` for compiling and testing it.
+- Start SBT with `./sbt -jvm-debug 5005` to enable debugging with port 5005

 ### Use Typesafe Activator